bevenio/docker-react-typescript-starter/README.md

 ### Installing dependencies

-> Note: The dependencies in the _node_modules_ directory are not the same as those used by the Docker environment.
+> Note: The dependencies in the _node_modules_directory are not the same as those used by the Docker environment.
 The reason they need to be installed outside of docker is the **VSCode extension ESlint**, which expects a local version of **ESlint**.
+This repository uses_node@16_.

 ```zsh
 make install